syyunn/DeepWTO/README.md

 - [ ] How to mingle the Provisions emb together with Factual Aspects emb : might the resNet-like OP would be workable

+### Further Issues:
+- [ ] In case gov_measure just given by consultation and establishment is
+__insufficient__, one needs to track how panels get more information on each specific cases.

+### Difference between Panel and this Prediction Task
+- [ ] This task only mimic the __binary__ result of panel decision.
+Thus this one do not consider the way of assessing the case directly, but just trying to efficiently provides the correct answer for given gov_measure and provisions

+### Dual Retail System : Where does it come from in case 161?